-The Pearson Web site for this book contains materials for students and instructors including links to online exercises for each of the original seven chapters of the book, and a link to the errata list for this textbook.
+The Pearson Web site for this book contains materials for students and instructors including links to online exercises for each of the original seven chapters of the book.
+The author's home page contains a link to the errata list for this textbook.
 Please send any additional errata items that you discover to the author so that the list can be updated and corrections can be made in later printings of the book.